lz2510/Tech/mysql.md

 In this case, you have an AUTO_INCREMENT ID column, so you would not have negatives.
 Thus, use UNSIGNED.
 If you do not use UNSIGNED for the AUTO_INCREMENT column, your maximum possible value will be half as high (and the negative half of the value range would go unused).

+Do note, however, that UNSIGNED is MySQL-specific and not a standard SQL feature.
+This means that using UNSIGNED can make a future migration to a different RDBMS more complicated or cause you difficulties when using software libraries targeting standard SQL such as SQLAlchemy.

 https://stackoverflow.com/questions/11515594/when-should-i-use-unsigned-and-signed-int-in-mysql